apache/incubator-answer/README.md

     <img alt="logo" src="docs/img/logo.svg" height="99px">
 </a>

-# Answer - Build Q&A platform
+# Apache Answer - Build Q&A platform

 A Q&A platform software for teams at any scales.
 Whether it’s a community forum, help center, or knowledge management platform, you can always count on Answer.